ACCESS-NRI/access-nri-intake-catalog/docs/usage/telemetry.rst

       from access_py_telemetry.api import ApiHandler
       ApiHandler().server_url = ""

-   This will disable telemetry until you restart your JupyterLab session, at which point you will need to run the above code again.
+   This will disable telemetry until you restart your JupyterLab session, at which point you will need disable telemetry again.

 .. note::
    Any questions or concerns about telemetry on the ACCESS-NRI Intake catalog?
 Please open an issue